gearbox-solutions/eloquent-filemaker/README.md

 ## Support

 This package is built and maintained by [Gearbox Solutions](https://gearboxgo.com/).
 We build fantastic web apps with technologies like Laravel, Vue, React, and Node.
-If you would like assistance building your own web app, either using this package or other technologies, please [contact us](https://gearboxgo.com/) for a free introductory consultation to discuss your project.
+If you would like assistance building your own web app, either using this package or other projects, please [contact us](https://gearboxgo.com/) for a free introductory consultation to discuss your project.

 ## Features
 * Uses the FileMaker Data API for accessing your FileMaker data